pagkly/Zed/Investopedia3/Net Tangible Assets Definition.md

 ## Understanding Net Tangible Assets

 Net tangible assets are meant to represent a company's total amount of physical assets minus any liabilities.
 The calculation of net tangible assets takes the fair market value of a company's tangible assets and subtracts the fair market value of its liabilities.
-Tangible assets can include items such as cash, inventory, [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp), and property, plant, and equipment (PPE).
-Liabilities include accounts payable, [long-term debt](https://www.investopedia.com/terms/l/longtermdebt.asp), and other similar obligations.
+Tangible assets can include items such as cash, inventory, [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp), and property, plant, and equipment (PPE).
+Liabilities include accounts payable, [[long-term debt]](https://www.investopedia.com/terms/l/longtermdebt.asp), and other similar obligations.

-For example, if a company has total assets of $1 million, [total liabilities](https://www.investopedia.com/terms/t/total-liabilities.asp) of $100,000, and intangible goodwill of $100,000, its net tangible asset amount is $800,000.
+For example, if a company has total assets of $1 million, [[total liabilities]](https://www.investopedia.com/terms/t/total-liabilities.asp) of $100,000, and intangible goodwill of $100,000, its net tangible asset amount is $800,000.
 This is derived by subtracting $100,000 in both liabilities and goodwill from the total asset number of $1 million.

 ## Advantages and Disadvantages of Net Tangible Assets

 This measurement of a company's tangible assets is important because it allows a firm's management team to analyze its asset position without including obsolete or difficult to value intangible assets.
-A company's [return on assets (ROA)](https://www.investopedia.com/terms/r/returnonassets.asp), for example, is often more accurate when net tangible assets are used in the calculation.
+A company's [[return on assets (ROA)]](https://www.investopedia.com/terms/r/returnonassets.asp), for example, is often more accurate when net tangible assets are used in the calculation.

 The usefulness of deriving net tangible assets, however, varies across industries.
 Medical device manufacturers, for example, have high levels of valuable intangible assets.
-It is thus important to look at a company's [price-to-book](https://www.investopedia.com/terms/p/price-to-bookratio.asp) (P/B) value and compare it against similar companies to gauge performance.
+It is thus important to look at a company's [[price-to-book]](https://www.investopedia.com/terms/p/price-to-bookratio.asp) (P/B) value and compare it against similar companies to gauge performance.

 ## Net Tangible Assets vs. Net Tangible Assets Per Share